javascript-tutorial/en.javascript.info/2-ui/2-events/8-dispatch-events/article.md

 Notes:

-1. We must use `addEventListener` for our custom events, because `on<event>` only exists for built-in events.
+1. We should use `addEventListener` for our custom events, because `on<event>` only exists for built-in events, `document.onhello` doesn't work.
-2. Must set `bubbles`, otherwise the event won't bubble up.
+2. Must set `bubbles:true`, otherwise the event won't bubble up.

 The bubbling mechanics is the same for built-in (`click`) and custom (`hello`) events.
 There are also capturing and bubbling stages.